Extension DGAs and topological Hochschild homology: Formal DGAs to -algebras

-where the equalities follow by our definition of $\Sigma^k$ and the first map is $\psi^{\wedge n}$.
-The second map is obtained by successive applications of the transformation $\phi^*N(X) \wedge \phi^*N(Y) \to \phi^*N(X \wedge Y)$ that is a part of the lax monoidal structure of $\phi^*N$, see Definition 3.3 of \cite{Schwede2003monoidalquillen}.
-By the associativity and unitality of the lax monoidal structure on $\phi^*N$ and by the fact that right adjoints preserve the zero maps between pointed categories, this is a map of monoids, see Definition 6.4.1 in \cite{borceux1994handbook2}.
+as the coproduct of $\psi^{\lvert m \rvert}$ over $m \in M_{-}$.
+By the associativity and the unitality of the lax monoidal structure on $\phi^*N$ and by the fact that right adjoint functors preserve the zero maps between pointed categories, $\Psi$ is a map of monoids, see \cite[6.4.1]{borceux1994handbook2}.

 Finally, we need to show that $\Psi$ is a weak equivalence.
-By Lemma \ref{lemma adjointweakequivalences}, it is sufficient to show that it is the adjoint of a weak equivalence.
-Since both $\phi^*N$ and $L$ preserve coproducts and since $\Psi$ is a coproduct of maps $\psi^{\lvert m \rvert}$, the adjoint of $\Psi$ is a coproduct of adjoints of the maps $\psi^{\lvert m \rvert}$.
-Note that coproduct of weak equivalences of cofibrant objects is again a weak equivalence by Lemma 4.7 of \cite{White2017modelstructuresoncommutative}.
-Therefore it is sufficient to show that the adjoint of $\psi^{k}$ is a weak equivalence for each $k \geq 0$.
+By Lemmas \ref{lemma preserve coproducts} and \ref{lemma adjointweakequivalences}, it is sufficient to show that the adjoint of $\Psi$ is a weak equivalence.
+Since both $\phi^*N$ and $L$ preserve coproducts and since $\Psi$ is a coproduct of maps $\psi^{\lvert m \rvert}$, the adjoint of $\Psi$ is a coproduct of the adjoints of the maps $\psi^{\lvert m \rvert}$.
+Note that a coproduct of weak equivalences of cofibrant objects is again a weak equivalence by \cite[4.7]{White2017modelstructuresoncommutative}.
+Since the adjoint of $\psi^{\ell}$ is a map between cofibrant objects, it is sufficient to show that the adjoint of $\psi^{\ell}$ is a weak equivalence for each $\ell \geq 0$.